NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 Much like the prior issue, there's not much of a way around it.

-# A New Form of Initialization
+## A New Form of Initialization

-It is vital to understand that, by implementing *any* backwards-compatible form of fix for LWG 2089, we will be inventing a *new form* of initialization.
+It is vital to understand that, by implementing *any* fix for LWG 2089, we will be introducing a *new form* of initialization to C++.
 It is a means of initializing objects which is a unique set of initialization rules, reliant on other forms yet the collection is distinct from them.
 And we will be standardizing this initialization form, employing it throughout the standard library.

 By applying this new initialization form to all `emplace`-style APIs, users will need to be aware of its behavior.
 As Ville Voutilainen outlined in [N4462][ville], it is very important for users to be able to not merely understand this form of initialization, but to write it into their own APIs.
 When a user goes to implement their own `emplace`-style APIs, we want them to have the same behavior.

-## Standard Library Function
+What follows are a set of possible ways to resolve the problem.
+At the end of each section is a sub-section explaining the advantages and disadvantages of the mechanism.
+This paper makes no particular suggestion as to which to take at the present time; it is primarily here to explore the space for both library and language solutions.

+# LWG 2089 as a Library Feature { #lib2089 }

 C++17's features, particularly `if constexpr` makes the code for implementing this initialization form much easier to write.
 The code for the [resolution suggested here](#proposed) would look something like this: